 |Warranty||One year||One year, two years with membership|

-The Canary Flex offers excellent high-quality video, but many other features like two-way audio, streaming, and full-length video only come with a monthly upgraded membership cost.
+The Canary Flex offers excellent high-quality video, but many other features like two-way audio, streaming, and full-length video only comes with a monthly upgraded membership cost.
 However, it’s easy to set up out of the box because it doesn’t require a base station.

 The Arlo Pro offers high definition video at a lower resolution.
 While it requires a base station for its operation, it comes with many default features that don’t require a monthly subscription upgrade.